aiidateam/aiida-tutorials/docs/pages/2020_Intro_Week/sections/workflows_adv.rst

 For such a trivial example of a calculation adding two numbers, although possible, it is very unlikely that it will fail.
 Nonetheless, if it *were* to fail, the work chain would except because the line ``self.ctx.addition.outputs.sum`` will raise an ``AttributeError``.
 In this case, where the work chain just runs a single calculation that is not such a big deal, but for real-life work chains that run a number of calculations in sequence, having the work chain except will cause all the work up to that point to be lost.
-Take as an example a workflow that computes the phonons of a crystal structure using Quantum ESPRESSO over a sequence of four calculations:
+Take as an example a workflow that computes the phonons of a crystal structure using Quantum ESPRESSO:

 .. figure:: include/images/workflow_error_handling_basic_success.png